 Lindsay represents clients in transactional and regulatory compliance matters in the areas of environmental, energy, and real estate law.
 She co-leads the firm’s Environmental Law practice, where she advises clients on issues concerning all major federal and Arizona environmental statutes and regulations.

 Before joining Osborn Maledon, Lindsay worked as an Assistant City Attorney with the Denver City Attorney’s Office for over seven years.
 While with the Denver City Attorney’s Office, she represented clients on a range of real estate development and environmental matters including negotiating the environmental provisions of real estate transactions, advising clients on due diligence matters, and assisting clients with Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), Clean Water Act (CWA), Resource Conservation and Recovery Act (RCRA), and National Environmental Policy Act (NEPA) compliance.
-Lindsay also advised clients in expanding their renewable energy portfolios by structuring, drafting, and negotiating energy transactions, including power purchase power purchase agreements for both on-site and community solar projects, interconnection agreements, and energy performance contracts.
+Lindsay also advised clients in expanding their renewable energy portfolios by structuring, drafting, and negotiating energy transactions, including power purchase agreements for both on-site and community solar projects, interconnection agreements, and energy performance contracts.

 Lindsay graduated from the University of Colorado Law School, where she served as an Associate Editor of the University of Colorado Law Review.